 Do I need to take a written test?

 Yes, you must pass a HazMat endorsement written test.
 You must visit a DMV office to pay the $5.00 written test fee and take the test.
 The test result is valid until your CDL expires.
 2

 How do I provide my fingerprints for background checks?

-Complete form Request for NYS Fingerprinting Services - Information Form (HAZ-600) and bring it to your appointment along with your NYS CDL and one of the second proofs of ID that are listed on form HAZ-600.
-If you did not pay the fees when you scheduled your appointment, you must pay the fees at the time you are fingerprinted.
+Attain Fingerprinting Services Information (HAZ-600) to make your appointment.
+Bring your NYS CDL and one of the second proofs of ID that are listed on form HAZ-600 to the appointment site.

 How long will the background checks take and how will I be notified of the results?